Looking it up, it does not look like there has been a new baseball media thread posted for '18.

 wow, that was not what i expected.

-― Mad Piratical (The Cursed Return of the Dastardly Thermo Thinwall), Thursday, 6 December 2018 16:15 (one week ago) Permalink
+― Mad Piratical (The Cursed Return of the Dastardly Thermo Thinwall), Thursday, 6 December 2018 16:15 (two months ago) Permalink